 5. City, town and business leaders and individuals can work together to improve their community’s rating by supporting bold, rapid implementation of complete bicycle infrastructure networks.

 Any community, regardless of size, can be a great place for bikes.
 Good data helps to measure progress and success.
-The PlacesForBikes Community Survey is open through December 8, 2017.
-If you’d like your town to be rated, please complete the PlacesForBikes Community Survey and encourage everyone in your town to share their thoughts as well.
+If you’d like your town to be rated, please complete the PlacesForBikes Community Survey in Fall 2018 and encourage everyone in your town to share their thoughts as well.
 Please also reach out to city or town staff to make sure they complete the City Snapshot.
 Every community that provides us with enough data will be rated!

-The PlacesForBikes Community Survey is open through December 8, 2017.
-It is available on desktop and mobile browsers, in English and Spanish – anyone 18 years or older can participate.
-Although not representative, the survey does provide information about how people feel about biking in their cities/towns.
-These data are one of several inputs into the rating system.
+Although not representative, the survey provides valuable information about how people feel about biking in their cities/towns.
+These data are one of several inputs into the city rating system.

 You can watch the Bike Business webinar from March 9, 2017 here: